questdb/questdb/README.md

 14 Oct 2014.
 [Release 2.1.0](http://github.nfsdb.org/release-notes/) is out.

 This is security-centric release aimed at having replication meet security standards.
+Features supported in this release are: SSL, Certificate auth (Mutual-auth), Shared Key Auth, Kerberso Auth, Kerberos SSO Auth (Windows only) and client auto-reconnect.

 ---